Bristol Airport: Construction

+Hotel

 A planning application for an on-site 251-room hotel was approved separately in 2010.
 In February 2014, a planning application was submitted for a revision to the previously approved design, with a 201-room hotel to be built initially, followed later by a 50-room addition.
 The airport stated that among the UK's busiest 16 airports, only Bristol lacked an on-site hotel.
 In February 2015, the airport announced that the 201-room hotel would be completed in 2016, and will be operated as a Hampton by Hilton.
 It opened for bookings in January 2017.
 It was funded, built and is owned, by a Chinese company, CIMC Modular Building Systems, who shipped prefabricated modules for its construction from China.